cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 This feature discerns between validator operators (infrastructure) and governance representatives which further democratizes the ecosystem.
 This also reduces the pressure on validators to be involved in on-chain governance.

-## Can validators opt out of replicated security?
+## Can validators opt out of validating a consumer chain?

 A validator can always opt out from an Opt-In consumer chain.
 A validator can only opt out from a Top N chain if the validator does not belong to the top N% validators.